rnewstead1/blog/src/posts/running_while_pregnant.md

 I was on the [Pyllon Ultra Pod](https://www.pyllonultra.com/podcast) talking about running through pregnancy and postpartum with John Connolly and Paul Giblin.
 It was refreshing to have this conversation with two men and I appreciated their openness and willingness to engage on the topics.
 Subsequent conversations with friends made me realize that there’s still lots of uncertainty and confusion about what you can do when pregnant.
-I wanted to share what I’m doing to stay active this time around.
+I wanted to share what I’m doing to stay active this time around, with the caveat that my pregnancy has so far been straightforward.
+My midwife has advised that staying active makes sense for me, but everyone and every pregnancy is different so this won't work for everyone.

 <!-- end -->
 I must confess I don’t love being pregnant!